w3c/wai-curricula/content/designer/forms-interactions-and-feedback.md

 Students should be able to:

-* provide clear and consistent names to help users understand the purpose of components that accept user input
+* define clear and consistent names to help users understand the purpose of components that accept user input
 * design user experiences that consider position, appearance, and naming of  labels
-* provide instructions about which input fields are required by:
+* define instructions about which input fields are required by:
   * including information about each of the required form fields before the form control
   * including textual and visual cues in the label of each of the required form fields that indicate that they are required
-* provide clear instructions about changes in context before the control that originates such changes
+* define clear instructions about changes in context before the control that originates such changes
-* provide overall instructions about existing time limits in a form and about how they can be adjusted, extended, and turned off
+* define overall instructions about existing time limits in a form and about how they can be adjusted, extended, and turned off
-* provide clear instructions about the current step and about the total number of steps involved in a multi-step form
+* define clear instructions about the current step and about the total number of steps involved in a multi-step form
 * identify related requirements for developers to code labels and instructions appropriately

 #### Teaching Ideas for Topic